Effects of Drugs on the Brain: Impact of Drugs on Neurotransmitters

-Although these different drugs are very different chemically, all of them ultimately increase the activity of a neurotransmitter known as gamma-aminobutyric acid (GABA).
+Although these CNS depressants are very different chemically, they all ultimately increase the activity of a neurotransmitter known as gamma-aminobutyric acid (GABA).
 Alcohol, barbiturates, and benzodiazepines all bind at different sites on the surface of the GABA receptor to activate this type of inhibitory signaling.

-Many people abuse sedatives because they reduce anxiety, help them to relax and, in some cases, to help them sleep.
+Many people misuse sedatives because they reduce anxiety, help them to relax, and, in some cases, help them sleep.
 These drugs can also indirectly affect the reward pathway and cause a euphoric high, especially when taken in high doses.

-However, excessive GABA signaling from depressant abuse can cause problems if brain activity is reduced too much.
+However, excessive GABA signaling from depressant misuse can cause problems if brain activity is reduced too much.
 These negative side effects include: